yubocai-poly/DQbee/README.md

 - Compute the weakly nonlinearity bound $\left| \mathcal{X_{0}} \right|$ of dissipative system.

 ## 3. Package Usage
 We will demonstrate usage of Package on the example below.
-Other interactive examples you can find more in our [example notebook]().
+Other interactive examples you can find more in our [[example file]](https://github.com/yubocai-poly/DQbee/tree/main/Examples). **We recommend to run the package in IPython environment or Jupyter notebook in order to see the result display with $\LaTeX$**.

 ### 3.1.
 Importing the Package
 ```python